drjwbaker/bitcurator-workflow/documents/2016-06-13_digitalmedia-processingworkflow-v02a.md

 		- Calculate SHA-1: yes.
 		- Calculate SHA-256: yes.
 		- Re-read source after acquisition: no.
 		- Verify image after acquisition: yes.
+(NB: if you find the 'Time Remaining Field' growing exponentially during capture, try aborting and re-running with this option deselected)
 - When process is complete (Guymager should report ‘Finished – Verified & Ok’ in the ‘State’ column), eject the source media, and make a copy of capture and metadata in a backup folder.

 ______